 Customer Touchpoints = how many things a customer needs to do before becoming a customer (this doesn’t matter if you don’t track it correctly or potential customers don’t buy from you)

-These are all diagnostic measurements for a whole bunch of different things, all of which are important but are ultimately secondary to the main goal: REVENUE.
+These are all diagnostic measurements for a whole bunch of different things, all of which are important but are ultimately secondary to the most important of all the marketing KPIs: REVENUE.

 1. What’s driving revenue (do more of this)